British Columbia

 Avid hikers can start their both day and overnight backpacking trips from the lake's parking lot.
 I would personally try the Yoho Pass trail (13 km / 8 miles one way) that takes you from Emerald Lake to Takakkaw Falls.
 Obviously, if you want to make it all in one day, you'll likely need two cars parking at both parking lots or using a shuttle.

 Besides those two places we talked about - Takakkaw Falls and Emerald Lake - you don't want to miss Lake O'Hara, Wapta Falls and Kicking Horse Natural Bridge.
-Lake O'Hara was the park's most "hard to get" destination in 2020 as it was only accessible by hike in/out (normally there is a shuttle bus that can take visitors there).
+Lake O'Hara was the park's "hard to get" destination in 2020 as it was only accessible by a hike in/out (normally there is a shuttle bus that can take visitors there).
 The place sits on a critical grizzly bear habitat, so bear safety should be top of mind for those who attempt hiking to Lake O'Hara and beyond.

-If watching train passing through spiral tunnels dug in the mountains makes you tick, you should spend some time at the Kicking Horse lookout.
+If watching a train passing through spiral tunnels dug in the mountains makes you tick, you should spend some time at the Kicking Horse lookout.
 When a train leaves Field, BC, it should honk, so you know that you have about five minutes to get your camera or binoculars ready.
 We weren't so ready to spend an unknown amount of time waiting for a train to come since we were heading to Kelowna, BC that day.
 I only took a picture of a spiral tunnel.

 Day 9: Okanagan Valley.